anishsarangi/GSOC-Project/README.md

 # GSOC project Of Wayback Machine Chrome Extension for Internet Archive

 This is the project I helped in building along with several contributors for GSOC 18, Internet archive under the mentorship of Abhishek Das (abhidas@archive.org).
-I am also thankful to Mark Graham (mark@archive.org) for giving me this opporchunity.
+I am also thankful to Mark Graham (mark@archive.org) for giving me this opportunity.

 I worked on the following things, added some new features for the wayback machine chrome extensions.
 They include :
 ## The project goals :